585-337-9339

 Welcome to Purposeful Concepts LLC!

 We provide Educational Support Services, Curriculum and Program Development, through a hybrid/in-person and online delivery methodology and include multiple language translation.
 Our Professional Consulting Services focus on multigenerational programs and people from all walks of life.
-Ask us about our Senior Focused technical approach, or our Youth Development and Life Skills programming.
-Our focus on foundational body, mind, and soul wellness evokes a new consciousness!

-Purposeful Concepts is in the heart of Rochester, New York
+Purposeful Concepts is in the Heart of Rochester, New York!

-Overall Capabilities Statement 2023 PCLLC Barbara A Lake
+Overall Capabilities Statement – PCLLC Barbara A Lake

-WBE-Certified Women’s Business Enterprise (MC)#000047 with a Monroe County (NY) Vendor #11126810
+Women’s Business Enterprise (Monroe County)#000047 with a Monroe County (NY) Vendor #11126810

 DUNS #128468270